MykytaPetrenko/ShapeKeyWrap/README.md

 # Transfer shape keys in a couple clicks
 Blender addon for transfering shapekeys from on mesh to another one and binding thier values.
-There is another free addon that do almost the same with another algorythm (you may check it here https://github.com/fblah/ShapeKeyTransferBlender), but sometimes it does not work properly.
+There is another free addon that do almost the same with another algorythm (you may check it [here](https://github.com/fblah/ShapeKeyTransferBlender)), but sometimes it does not work properly.
 So have writen my own addon.
 It is very fast and simple (around a hundred lines of code).

 # How to transfer Shape Keys
 1. Switch to object mode